antoniobarbalau/antoniobarbalau.github.io/commonplace/kernel.md

     >
     > -- Shohaku Okumura, in "Living by Vow"

     Food cooked at home, as unprocessed as possible.
 At least 1.4g of protein per kg per day.
 At least 24g of high quality protein per meal.
 A healthy dose of vegetables and other sources of micronutrients.
+250ml of water per hour during the first 10 hours of wake time.
+250 additional ml of water for each hour of workout.
 No sugar.
 No alcohol.

 3. **Exercise**